wp-plugins/popup-by-supsystic/readme.txt

 == Changelog ==

+= 1.4.0 / 13.10.2015 =
+ * Compatibility with Minification functionality (provided by other plugins, for example - W3 Total Cache)
+ * Make PopUp data for frontend - lighter by removing unused on frontend variables
+ * Small spelling issues fix
+ * Fixed template Map style
+ * Fix issue with displaying PopUps and Google Maps in it (when Maps didn't load it's scripts correctly on some themes)
+ * Admin interface design small improvements - make it more userfriendly
+ * More interactions with our users - just trying improve software for your needs!
+ * Small fix for SendGrid admin js issue

 = 1.3.9 / 06.10.2015 =
  * Fix small issue for servers, that make auto translate "&" sign to "&amp;" in http_build_query() function